drails-dart/Drails/README.md

       initServer([#drails_example], address: new InternetAddress('<someaddress>'), port: 9090);
     }

-Is also good idea to create a function that close/stop the server for testing purpose.
-For example:

-    stopServer() {
-      drailsServer.close();
-    }
+If you want to stop the server for any reason, for example after finishing all tests, you could do:

+    DRAILS_SERVER.close();

 ##Dependency Injection
 The framework has a small dependency injection system that wires Classes with Postfix: Controller, Service, and Repository.
 For example, you can create a abstract class named 'SomeService':